Asymptotics for conformal inference: Asymptotics for novelty detection

-The two following assumptions are classical when studying the asymptotic of multiple testing procedures \citep{GW2002}. \begin{assumption} $\Flim$ is strictly concave on $(0,1)$.\end{assumption} \begin{assumption} $\Flim^w$ is strictly concave on $(0,1)$. \end{assumption} As shown in \cite{Chi2007,Neu2008} in the independent case, there is a critical value for the BH procedure given by $\alpha^*=[\Flim'(0^+)]^{-1}$; the central limit theorem for the FDP/TDP of BH procedure at level $\alpha$ can only be obtained if $\alpha>\alpha^*$ (for $\alpha<\alpha^*$, the BH procedure at level $\alpha$ has asymptotically no power).
-We will show below that this quantity plays a similar role in the (dependent) conformal setting and prove results only if $\alpha>\alpha^*$.
+As shown in \cite{Chi2007,Neu2008} in the independent case, there is a critical value for the BH procedure given by $\alpha^*=[\Flim'(0^+)]^{-1}$; the central limit theorem for the FDP/TDP of BH procedure at level $\alpha$ can only be obtained if $\alpha>\alpha^*$ (for $\alpha<\alpha^*$, the BH procedure at level $\alpha$ has asymptotically no power).
+This quantity plays a similar role in the (dependent) conformal setting and we prove results only if $\alpha>\alpha^*$.

 Finally, as in \cite{Neu2008}, we consider also the following thresholds

 which are well defined (and belong to $(0,1)$) under Assumption~\ref{as:concavity} if $\alpha >[(\Flim)'(0^+)]^{-1}$ and Assumption~\ref{as:concavityWeight} if $\alpha>[(\Flim^w)'(0^+)]^{-1}$, respectively.